NFL draft: Team policies

 Teams vary greatly in their selection methodologies.
 Owners, general managers, coaches, and others may or may not participate.
 For example, in the 1983 draft, Pittsburgh Steelers' head coach Chuck Noll had what team executive Art Rooney, Jr. later described as "the final say" over picks, even over his father, team owner Art Rooney.
-This infamously led to the team drafting Gabriel Rivera over Rooney's favorite, local product and Oakland (Pittsburgh) native Dan Marino, which later came back to haunt the Steelers due to Rivera only playing six games before becoming paralyzed in a drunk-driving crash.
-Terry Bradshaw's sudden retirement the following year and Marino's eventual Hall of Fame career with the Dolphins lead to the elder Rooney reminding his sons daily until his death in 1988 that the team "should've drafted Marino".
+This led to the team drafting Gabriel Rivera over Rooney's favorite, local product and Oakland (Pittsburgh) native Dan Marino.
+Rivera only played six games before becoming paralyzed in a drunk-driving crash.
+Terry Bradshaw's sudden retirement the following year and Marino's eventual Hall of Fame career with the Dolphins led to the elder Rooney reminding his sons daily until his death in 1988 that the team "should've drafted Marino".

 New England Patriots head coach Ron Meyer, by contrast, later stated that the team, led by owner Billy Sullivan, excluded the coaching staff from any personnel-related decisions, even prohibiting him from reading scouting reports.
 Meyer claimed that had he possessed the decision-making authority, he would not have chosen Tony Eason in the first round of the 1983 draft.

 Festivities and attendance

 The draft was first televised in 1980 by ESPN.
 It would subsequently develop into a major U.S. television event.
 Despite attaining a sizable television audience, through the 2014 edition its in-person attendance remained limited.
 Between 1965 and 2014, the draft was held entirely in venues within New York City.
 However, the NFL grew frustrated with its longtime host venue, Radio City Music Hall, when the 2014 draft needed to be scheduled later than planned in the year due to a scheduling conflict at the venue; this prompted the league to open bidding for a new site to host its 2015 draft.
 NFL Commissioner Roger Goodell selected the city of Chicago over Los Angeles.
 To host the 2015 event, Chicago reimagined the draft into a much larger event than it previously had been, making the event accessible to large public attendance.
 While the first three rounds of the draft itself still took place inside an indoor venue (the Auditorium Theatre), across the street from the theater in Grant Park Chicago erected a large free-admission multi-day fan festival dubbed "Draft Town" that drew 200,000 visitors.
 Within the grounds of the festival, fans could watch live footage of the first three rounds draft from within the festival, and the final round of the draft was held in an area of the festival dubbed "Selection Square".
 The NFL has retained the large-scale attendance and festivities pioneered when Chicago hosted.
-The 2024 draft in Detroit set the all-time attendance record with more than 775,000.
+The 2026 draft in Pittsburgh set the all-time attendance record with more than 800,000.